unixyu/02e0dc10-4afe-470c-96c4-6c3f819c8f7f/README.md

 2. Get a free mongodb server at [mongolab](https://mongolab.com/welcome/)

-3. You should need [fivebeans](https://github.com/ceejbot/fivebeans) npm
+3. You should need [fivebeans](https://github.com/ceejbot/fivebeans) npm or any tools u like.

-4. You may also need [Beanstalk console](https://github.com/ptrofimov/beanstalk_console)
+4. You may also need [Beanstalk console](https://github.com/ptrofimov/beanstalk_console) or any tools u like.

 5. Our [cook book](https://github.com/AfterShip/coding-guideline-javascript)